 If there is not a problem at all, the issue is closed.
-If the issue needs attention but is not a software vulnerability, then appropriate action is taken as described e.g. in section 3.5.
+If the issue needs attention but is not a software vulnerability, then appropriate action is taken as described e.g. in section 4.4.

-5.6 Risk Assessment
+6.6.
+Risk Assessment

-If the issue is valid a Risk Assessment is carried out by the RAT which discusses the impact of each issue in the Grid environment.
+If the issue is valid a Risk Assessment is carried out by the RAT which discusses the impact of each issue.
 The SVG duty will call for a Risk Assessment.
 For each valid issue, the Risk Assessment Team places the issue in one of 4 Risk Categories